The 7 best Zendesk alternatives to consider in 2026

 6. Jira Service Management

-Pricing: Jira Service Management has a free plan for up to 3 agents.
+Pricing: JSM is free for up to 3 agents.
 The Standard plan starts at $19.04 per agent/month (billed annually).
-More advanced features like asset management and AI require the Premium plan at $47.82 per agent/month.

 7. Zoho Desk

-Pricing: Zoho Desk offers a free plan for up to 3 agents.
-Paid plans are very affordable, with the Standard plan starting at just $14 per agent/month (billed annually).
+Pricing: There is a free plan for up to 3 agents.
+Paid Standard plans start at just $14 per agent/month (billed annually).

 This video provides a helpful comparison of some of the top help desk software options available as Zendesk alternatives.